NEUROLOGY

 And get more neurology clinical resources by signing up for Figure 1.
 As the largest active network of its kind with over 3 million registered members in 190 countries worldwide, Figure 1 allows verified healthcare professionals of all kinds — from physicians and medical students to nurse practitioners and physician assistants — to safely and securely collaborate in real time on patient cases, rare conditions, and strategies for care.

-Neurology Clinical Resources
+Neurology Clinical Guideline Summaries

 Preventing Stroke in Symptomatic Intracranial Atherosclerotic Arterial Stenosis Practice Advisory Summary